 Admire Art Works

 The Tri-City features loads of amazing museums.
-It is home to the top three museums in Poland.
-Gdansk is home to a handful.
-Of all the museums, the most prominent is the European Solidarity Centre featuring permanent exhibitions and the Museum of the Second World War, where you can admire fascinating art exhibitions on display.
+Gdansk is home to a handful of all the museums, the most prominent is the European Solidarity Centre featuring permanent exhibitions and the Museum of the Second World War, where you can admire fascinating art exhibitions on display.

 Skating is yet another fun-filled activity worth trying in winter in Gdansk.
 The city skating rinks are open all through the winter period.
 Gdansk skate rinks are strategically located with the city.
 They feature top facilities to ensure you make the most of your time here.